daleonpz/cmake-project-skeleton/README.md

 ### Requirements

-This project uses [Embedded Artistry's standard CMake build system](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-cmake-build-system/), and dependencies are described in detail [on our website](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-cmake-build-system/).
+This project uses a fork of [Embedded Artistry's standard CMake build system](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-cmake-build-system/) which is included here as the submodule `cmake`.

 At a minimum you will need: